Reflexivity revisited: Remarks on a question by Braun

-\begin{proposition} Let $R$ be an analytically normal domain and $I\lhd R$ be totally reflexive with $\id_R( I) < \infty$.
+\begin{proposition} Let $(R,\fm)$ be an analytically normal domain and $I\lhd R$ be totally reflexive with $\id_R( I) < \infty$.
 Then $I$ isomorphic to a canonical module. \end{proposition}

 \begin{proof}Due to Bass' conjecture (which is a theorem), $R$ is Cohen-Macaulay because there is a finitely generated module of finite injective dimension.
 Due to the above argument, we may assume $R$ is complete.
 By definition, totally reflexive are of zero $G$-dimension.
-By Auslander-Bridger, $\depth(I)=\Gdim(I)+\depth(I)=\depth(R)=\dim(R)$.
-Thus, $I$ is maximal Cohen-Macaulay.
+According to Auslander-Bridger formula, In other words, $I$ is maximal Cohen-Macaulay.
 We apply Fact A) in Proposition \ref{7.2} to see $I\simeq\oplus_n\omega_R$ for some $n$.
 Since the ring is domain, $I\simeq\omega_R$. \end{proof}